 As for the operation, in a reverberatory furnace, heat is generally passed over the hearth which consists the ore mixture.
 The main method of heat transfer is through the radiation from the refractory bricks present in the walls and the roof.
 Additional heating is supplied from the burner to the ore.
 The roof of the furnace is also slightly arched and remains slanted towards the bridge of flues that deflects the flame for reverberation.
 The mixture is heated constantly until it melts.
 Meanwhile, the molten impure metal is collected in the hearth which is thick and made of a strong material that can also resist any disintegration by the slag.
 The process is repeated in the furnace until the ore concentrate is tapped at regular intervals.
 The collected material is then sent to a converter for further refinement.

 Some prominent advantages of a reverberatory furnace are a high volume processing rate and low operating as well as maintenance costs.
 Whereas, the disadvantages include low efficiencies, high metal oxidation rates and usually a large space required.

 How Is It Different From Blast Furnace?

 We have already read that in a reverberatory furnace, the fuel apart from combustion gauges is actually separated from the material being processed.
-Here heat is supplied via convection of hot gases as well as reflection from roof and sides of furnace which are made of refractory bricks.
-However when a blast furnace is there is no separation of the burning fuel (coke) and the subject material.
+Here heat is supplied via convection of hot gases as well as reflection from the roof and sides of the furnace which are made of refractory bricks.
+However, when a blast furnace is there is no separation of the burning fuel (coke) and the subject material.